 Stir, cook until crumbs are golden brown, about 1-3 minutes.
 Remove from pan and set aside.

 Return to heat, increase to medium-high.

-Add ½ cup cubed boneless skinless chicken breast, 2 oz cavatappi pasta (about ¾ c), one 14 oz can diced tomatoes, ½ can water (fill diced tomato can with water for this), ½ cup frozen vegetables, 1 teaspoon Italian seasoning, ½ teaspoon chicken bouillon paste, ¼ teaspoon minced garlic, and ¼ teaspoon salt to pan.
+Add cubed boneless skinless chicken breast, cavatappi pasta, one can diced tomatoes, water (fill diced tomato can with water for this), frozen vegetables, Italian seasoning, chicken bouillon paste, minced garlic, and salt to pan.

 Stir and cook until one pot chicken pasta is almost al dente.

-Once most of the water is absorbed and pasta is al dente, stir one last time, then sprinkle ½ cup mozzarella cheese over pasta.
+Once most of the water is absorbed and pasta is al dente, stir one last time, then sprinkle mozzarella cheese over pasta.
 Cook until cheese melts.